tatianegercina/FinTech/01-Lesson-Plans/19-Blockchain-Python/2/LessonPlan.md

 * Explain that the `confirmations` field indicates how many blocks ago the UTXO arrived in this wallet.

-Now explain to the students that with these functions you can emulate a lot of the functionality that a block explorer provides, and the more you explore the `bit` library, the more you'll be able to build one yourself.
+Now explain to students that with these functions you can emulate a lot of the functionality that a block explorer provides, and the more you explore the `bit` library, the more you'll be able to build one yourself.

 We are going to use it to build a multi-coin crypto wallet later, and these functions are critical to accomplishing that.

-### 16. Students Do: Fetching Network Data (10 min)
+### 16. Student Do: Fetching Network Data (10 min)

 Now, the students will practice using the functions you just demonstrated.